citp/privacy-policy-historical/i/id/idm/idmobile.co.uk.md

 * * *

 Like most websites, Dixons Carphone PLC websites use cookies to collect information.
-Cookies are small data files which are placed on your computer or other devices (such as smart ‘phones or ‘tablets’) as you browse this website.
-They are used to ‘remember’ when your computer or device accesses our websites.
+Cookies are small data files which are placed on your computer or other devices (such as smart-phones or 'tablets') as you browse this website.
+They are used to 'remember' when your computer or device accesses our websites.
 Cookies are essential for the effective operation of our websites and to help you shop with us online.
 They are also used to tailor the products and services offered and advertised to you, both on our websites and elsewhere.

 #### Information collected

 * * *

 Some cookies collect information about browsing and purchasing behaviour when you access this website with the same computer or device.
 This includes information about pages viewed, products purchased and your journey around a website.
-We don’t use cookies to collect or record information on your name, address or other contact details.
+We don't use cookies to collect or record information on your name, address or other contact details.
 Dixons Carphone PLC can use cookies to monitor your browsing and purchasing behaviour.

 #### How are cookies managed?